 $85 person (min 2)

-Discounts for groups and multiple days of activites
+Discounts for groups and multiple days of activities

-Included: Transport to and from hotel, guide, snacks, drinks, lunch.
+Included: Transport to and from local hotel, guide, snacks, drinks, lunch.

 Not Included: Alcoholic beverages, gratuity to guides.